-- Complete application (online at www.hamline.edu/gls/admission/apply\mfa.html). - Essay questions.
-Respond to each of the following questions in a three-to-four page, double-spaced essay: - Describe your background and experience with writing, including any published works and awards or honors received in writing.
-Describe your strengths and weaknesses as a writer.
-Discuss personal and/or professional goals you hope to attain through this program.
-Include mention of additional work or experience that seems relevant to this application. - 2.
+- Complete application (online at www.hamline.edu/gls/admission/apply_mfa.html). - Complete questionnaire. - Essay question.
+Respond to the following question in a three-to-four page, double-spaced essay: - 1.
 What book or writer has had significant influence on you?
 Please include reference to key stylistic or content elements which you believe to be of special importance. - Writing sample Low-residency MFA in Writing for Children and Young Adults: Attach a writing sample in at least one of the following areas: two to three picture book stories, 20 pages middle grade prose (double-spaced,) 20 pages young adult prose (double-spaced.). - Official, sealed transcripts from your undergraduate degree-granting institution. - Two letters of recommendation.
 Request these letters from two people familiar with your academic and/or professional qualifications. - Any supplemental materials you wish the admission committee to consider.

-Graduate School of Liberal Studies Courses
+College of Liberal Arts Courses